ghuong/group-chat-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, run `npm start` to run the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+In the project directory, run `npm install` to install package dependencies.

+Run `npm start` to run the app in development mode.
+View in browser at [http://localhost:3000](http://localhost:3000).

-Run `npm run build` to build the app for production to the `build` folder.
+Run `npm run build` to build the app for production to the `build/` folder.

 ## `useChat` custom hook